opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 ![Storage_index](3_0_00-OP_OAuth_Empty_Index.png)

-By default the storage *provider type* is set to Nextcloud; this does not need to be modified.
-To proceed, you give a *name* to your Nextcloud integration, which will be displayed to all the users using it.
-We highly recommended giving a clear and distinct name that allows users to differentiate it from other possible file storages integrations.
+By default, the storage *provider type* is set to Nextcloud; this does not need to be modified.
+To proceed, enter a *name* to your Nextcloud storage.
+This will be visible to all the users using it.
+We highly recommended choosing a clear and distinct name that allows users to differentiate it from other potential file storages integrations in the future.
 You will also need to set the *Host URL* of your Nextcloud instance, including _https://_ bit of the address.

 ![Storage_basic_information](3_0_01-OP_General_Info.png)

-Once you fill the mandatory fields, click on the **Save and continue setup** button.
+Once you fill in the mandatory fields, click on the **Save and continue setup** button.

 **3. Generate and copy the OpenProject OAuth values** - in OpenProject and Nextcloud

-In this step, the *OpenProjects OAuth values* are generated automatically.
-These values are needed to allow the connection from OpenProject to Nextcloud.
-You will need to copy them the Nextcloud integration window in a new tab (without exiting or closing your OpenProject tab) and pasting the values in the respective fields under _OpenProject OAuth settings_.
+In this step, the *OpenProject OAuth values* are generated automatically.
+These values are needed to permit OpenProject to connect to Nextcloud.
+You will need to copy them from the Nextcloud integration window in a new tab (without exiting or closing your OpenProject tab) and pasting them in the respective fields under _OpenProject OAuth settings_.

-> **Important**: The information *OpenProjects OAuth values (client ID and client secret)* are not accessible again after you close the window.
-Please make sure you copy the values in the _Nextcloud OpenProject Integration settings_.
+> **Important**: The *OpenProjects OAuth values (client ID and client secret)* are not accessible again after you close the window.
+Please make sure you copy the generated values you see in the _Nextcloud OpenProject Integration settings_.

 ![OP_OAuth_values](3_1_00-OP_OAuth_application_details.png)